Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 • Memorystore for Valkey

-These services differ in instance types and pricing structures, making a pure comparison difficult.
-However, in order to keep the conditions as similar as possible, we compared all three services with a configuration of one shard and one replica set.
-At the time of writing, the Redis engine version for Memorystore for Redis Cluster is fixed at 7.0, so please keep this in mind when viewing the results.
+These services differ in instance types and pricing structures, making a direct comparison difficult.
+However, to ensure the conditions are as consistent as possible, we compared all three services using a configuration of one shard and one replica set.
+Please note that, as of the time of writing, the Redis engine version for Memorystore for Redis Cluster is fixed at 7.0, so please keep this in mind when viewing the results.

 The instance that applies the load

-The following Google Compute Engine instances were used for load generation:
+The following Google Compute Engine instances were used to generate the load:

 Instance typec4a-standard-2